Welcome TourManaging Members

 Essentially, this means, members can view any page on your site unless they are otherwise restricted.
-Guests are able to view "welcome" pages.
+Guests are only able to view "welcome" pages.
 And "site" pages are only visible to editors and admins.
 If you wish, you can define settings for specific pages rather than groups of pages (just leave off the asterisk).
-And you can even set permissions for individuals members (just add their ids along with the groups).
+And you can even set permissions for individuals members (just include their ids in the list of groups).

 We've tried to set these to common sense values for a community membership site, but depending on how you have things structured, you may want to review our settings and update them.
 Like everything else, it is simply a matter of editing the appropriate auth page.

 There's much more you can do in terms of managing accounts, using groups, and controlling a user's access and site experience, that goes all the way down to customizing the exact text displayed on a given page for a specific user.
-But hopefully this high level overview will help you get the barebones of your site security in place.
+But hopefully this high level overview will help you get the bare bones of site security in place.